Courage and Sacrifice, Always Beside You

 Cooper K154 is laminated and carved basswood.
 Dove and football are carved and painted basswood.

-The dove on Cooper’s back signifies the angel wings he earned.
-The football is Cooper’s connection on Earth to Lucca.
-It celebrates the dogs’ playfulness and camaraderie, which brought joy to warfighters.
+The dove on Cooper’s back signifies the angel wings he earned for devotion to duty.
+The football represents Cooper’s earthly connection to Lucca.
+The statues celebrate the dogs’ playfulness and camaraderie, which brought joy to warfighters who faced peril every day.

 New Wounded Warrior Dog exhibit coming to National Museum USAF on Nov 8